d0u9/Linux-Device-Driver/00_preface/05_telnet_server.md

 > control information in an 8-bit byte oriented data connection over the
 > Transmission Control Protocol (TCP).

-Sometimes, the ability to login into guest system for debuging is essential.
+Sometimes, the ability to login into guest system for debugging is essential.
 This ability helps to run multiple processes in different terminal.
 For example, when testing FIFO device driver, two or more terminals are needed in which processes fetching and feeding data to and from FIFO device